Hexa Cover

 Colors

-• Blending in with the surroundings, dark mode follows the space’s dark tint in order to harmonize our eyes with the environment.
-Information pops out easier, battery consumption is lower while the user focuses on taking care the most important part of the colony, the almighty Hexabots.
+Blending in with the surroundings, dark mode follows the space’s dark tint in order to harmonize the user's eyes with the environment.

 Typography